 If the school receives Title I funds, the District shall notify parents of students attending the school annually that they may request the District to provide information regarding the professional qualifications of their child’s classroom teachers.
 In complying with such requests, the District shall provide the information designated by federal law.

-Schools receiving Title I funds shall notify parents when their child has been assigned to, or has been taught for four (4) or more consecutive weeks by, a teacher who is not “highly qualified,” as defined by state and federal regulation.

 Certification for Teaching Elective Courses

 The Principal/designee shall forward to the Superintendent the course description for proposed new or revised elective courses, with a proposal for certification requirements for teachers of the course.
 The Superintendent shall present this information, along with a recommendation for certification requirements, to the Board for its approval.